 Dog-Friendly Walks Around Stanthorpe

-The Granite Belt region is named for the distinctive granite boulders that pepper the landscape.
-Many of the most famous outcrops are found in Girraween National Park, to the south of Stanthorpe.
+The Granite Belt region is named for the distinctive granite boulders that dot the landscape.
+Many of the most famous granite outcrops are found in Girraween National Park, located to the south of Stanthorpe.
 However, the park is of course off-limits to dogs.

 One of the best outcrops around Stanthorpe that can be explored with a dog is Donnelly’s Castle.
 This reserve is about 20 minutes drive north of town.
 Note that the final few kilometres of the road is unsealed, whether approaching from the south or north, although at least the gravel road was in good condition when we visited.